Todd Adams' Professional History

 Post-doctoral Research

-My previous research involved neutrino interactions.
+My post-doctoral research involved neutrino interactions.
 This work is part of Fermilab Experiment 815, NuTeV.

-I am also working on Monte Carlo studies of vertex detection at a future Next Linear Collider.
+I also worked on Monte Carlo studies of vertex detection at a future Next Linear Collider.

 Doctoral Thesis